-The Kaldor Centre Virtual Conference 2020 is designed for truly global reach.
-Our panel sessions have been scheduled to enable delegates from various timezones to participate in at least some sessions live, which is why they are being held at different times of the day.
+The 2022 Kaldor Centre Conference is designed for truly global reach.
+Our virtual panel sessions have been scheduled to enable delegates from various timezones to participate in at least some sessions live, which is why they are being held at different times of the day.
 All panel sessions will be recorded and offered on-demand following each panel event, so registered delegates can catch up on sessions at a time that suits their schedule.

 I’m not in Australia, can I still participate?